scalar-labs/scalar-terraform/docs/TroubleshootingGuide.md

 This is a guide for troubleshooting scalar-terraform environment.

-Use this Troubleshooting Guide to:
-- Accidental deletion of resources

 ## Accidental deletion of resources
-These troubleshooting steps can be used when the node cannot be replaced with normal procedures.
-This is especially useful when the node or os-disk is accidentally terminated in the **Azure** environment.
-- Replace accidentally removed node or os-disk
+When you accidentally delete a resource manually without terraform, it causes some inconsistencies between the actual state of resources and the state that terraform knows.
+Thus, you might need to take some extra actions to recover from such situations depending on the Cloud you use.
+The following explains how to recover from such cases.

+- Recover from accidental deletion of a node
-- Replace accidentally removed cassandra node or os-disk with existing data disk
+- Recover a node with existing data disk from accidental deletion of a node

-### Replace accidentally removed node or os-disk
+### Recover from accidental deletion of a node
-The following process helps to replace accidentally terminated node or os-disk, but the node should not have an additional data disk.

-Note: Mainly applicable for scalardl, envoy, cassy, reaper, monitor and ca nodes.
+If you accidentally delete a node that does not have an additional data disk, you can recover it in the following steps.
+It is mainly applicable for scalardl, envoy, cassy, reaper, monitor and ca nodes.

 Please try the following
 * Delete the os-disk If the node is terminated.
-* Terminate the node If the os-disk is deleted.
 * Follow [Node Replacement](NodeReplacement.md)

+### Recover a node with existing data disk from accidental deletion of a node
-### Replace accidentally removed cassandra node or os-disk with existing data disk
+If you accidentally delete a node that contains an additional data disk, you can recover that node with an existing data disk using the following steps.
-This documentation helps to replace accidentally terminated node or os-disk with existing data disk (taint volume attachment).

 Please try the following
 * Delete the os-disk If the node is terminated.
-* Terminate the node If the os-disk is deleted.
 * Do `terraform state rm` as follows.

 ```console